 Paper Fill and Eraser Counters

-White paper basket filler makes a great addition to a winter themed sensory table.
-Add snowman erasers, snowflake erasers, clear glass beads, or clear gems.
-Kids can search through the paper fill with their fingers or with small tongs to find the treasures.
+Kids can search through the paper fill with their fingers or create a winter fine motor activity by supplying small tongs or tweezers to help them find the treasures.
 They can sort and count the treasures in small containers, egg cartons, or muffin tins.

 Pom Pom Snowman